hubverse-org/hubDocs/docs/source/user-guide/target-data-details.md

 here, and give more detail about the oracle outputs in the remainder of this document.

-[^truth]: this is sometimes referred to as “ground truth” data, but we no longer use this term in the hubverse.
+[^truth]: Time series data is sometimes referred to as "ground truth" data, but
+    we no longer use this term in the hubverse.

 ### Time series